phrase/phrase-in-context-editor-symfony/README.md

 * Sign up for a Phrase account: [https://app.phrase.com/signup](https://app.phrase.com/signup)
 * Use the [Symfony](https://symfony.com/) framework for PHP

 **Note:** Version 2.0.0 supports Symfony 5 and up, along with a new version of the ICE.
-If you are using Symfony 2, 3, 4 or would rather use the old version of the ICE, please check out to version 1.0.0 and follow the README.
+If you are using Symfony 2, 3, 4, please [check out to version 1.0.0 and follow the README there](https://github.com/phrase/phrase-in-context-editor-symfony/blob/v1.0.0/README.md).

 ### Demo

-You can find a demo project in the `demo` folder, just follow [the README.md in that folder](https://github.com/phrase/phrase-symfony2/tree/master/demo) to try out the In-Context Editor for Symfony.
-Feel free to check out the code!
+You can find a demo project in the `demo` folder, just follow [the README.md in that folder](https://github.com/phrase/phrase-in-context-editor-symfony/tree/master/demo) to start up the app and try out the In-Context Editor for Symfony.
+Feel free to check out the sample code too!

 ### Installation